jensenemi/cse15l-lab-reports/lab3.md

 915:                civilians; they are all targets in this fatwa."
 919:                bombs, and acquired the delivery vehicles.
 On August 4, they made one last casing
 ```
+When using the command ```grep -n``` followed by a string and name of a text file, it prints the line number as well as the content of the line in the specified text file that matches the given string.
+It is useful because it gives us information on where to find the string and the content of the line the string is in.